flux711/ptf-facility-yii2-code-dev/README.md

 ### Development System

-If you are using the development system all installing steps are already executed and you just have to execute the **.sql** scripts on your database.
-For further instuction just head to the Database section.
+If you are using the development system all installing steps are already executed and you just have to execute the ** .sql** scripts on your database: ``` sh rhea-web/code/rhea-yii2/vendor/flux711/facility-code-dev/facility-dev.sh ```

 ### Production System

-Add into the **require** section of your composer.json file the following string: ```"flux711/facility-code-dev": "dev-master" ```and update composer: ```sudo docker exec -it --user www-data rhea_web_1 composer update -d rhea-yii2```
+Add into the **require** section of your composer.json file the following
+string: ```"flux711/facility-code-dev": "dev-master" ```and update
+composer: ```sudo docker exec -it --user www-data rhea_web_1 composer update -d rhea-yii2```

 Go to your application config file inside the module section (e.g. rhea-yii2/api/config/main-local.php) and add the following to your config to connect the project to your module:

 ```
 $config['bootstrap'][] = 'facility';